Introduction: Living Frugally on One Income

 Make the most out of your leftovers by using them up before they go bad.
 Not only will you save money by not having to buy new food but you’ll also reduce your food waste.

 Christmas can be a great time of year but it can also be an expensive one.
-Create a realistic budget for the holiday season and stick to it.
+Develop a realistic budget for the holiday season and stick to it.
 This will help you keep your expenses in check and ensure that you don’t overspend during the festive period.

 Conclusion of Living Frugally on One Income